infusionsoft/mickael-test-2024.11/sdks/core/php/docs/Api/TagsApi.md

 List Tagged Contacts

-Retrieve a list of Contacts with the specified Tag.
-To search for `null` or empty fields use `filter==NONE`
+Retrieves a list of Contacts with the specified Tag To search for `null` or empty fields use `filter==NONE`

 ### Example